samrat/rug/README.md

-## Jit, a Git implementation, in Rust
+## rug, a Git implementation in Rust

 This is my implementation of *Jit*, from James Coglan's book *Building Git*.